Building a Foresight Program

 Five building blocks and how to approach them step-by-step

-This article is based on content presented at the Strategic Foresight Summit 2018, organized earlier this year by Futures Platform.
+This article is based on content presented at the Strategic Foresight Summit 2018, organized by Futures Platform.

 Markko Vaarnas, co-founder and chairman of the board of Futures Platform and the managing partner of the accelerator company Takeoff Partners, is specialized in internationalizing data-driven B2B software and service companies.
 “It’s all about the future anyhow, so I have been getting deeper in to future foresight,” Vaarnas tells.

 Foresight is becoming a more disciplined activity in organizations as changes are happening on a faster pace and with a broader and deeper impact than ever before.
 “To ensure continued growth and success, organizations need to adapt to the future or at best, be a part of shaping it,” Vaarnas says.

 “To really have an impact foresight should be treated as a systematically managed program and not just firefighting.
 Building foresight capability takes time and effort,” he says.
 You might look at it as a step-by-step model or start by focusing on one building block at a time and thus build the foundation of a systematic foresight program.

 Vaarnas presents five building blocks to start aligning your organization with the future:

 1. Learn about the key trends impacting your organization